a20351766/udo.1.4.0/docs/source/blockchain.rst

 Introduction
 ============
-Hyperledger Fabric is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility, and scalability.
+Hyperledger UDO is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility, and scalability.
 It is designed to support pluggable implementations of different components and accommodate the complexity and